beerose/blog/content/posts/stripe-with-blitz/post.md

 </div>

 I marked the ones that are crucial for my application.
-It doesn't mean that our webhook only need to handle three events.
-There are a few more that I need to take care of: payment failures, subscription cancels, subscription updates (e.g. after changing quantity).
+It doesn't mean that the webhook only needs to handle three events.
+There are a few more that I need to take care of: payment failures, subscription cancels, subscription updates (e.g., after changing quantity).
 However, let's focus on those three for now.

 **Note: this is an arbitrary order that I got after one of many executions of creating a new subscription.
 Stripe does not guarantee an order of events.**